Frequently asked questions about health insurance

 Washington insurance regulators implemented new rules for short-term health insurance plans, which took effect in January 2019, limiting the plans to no more than three months in duration and prohibiting renewals.

 Washington had just one insurer, LifeMap, offering short-term plans in the state.
-But as of late 2020, LifeMap indefinitely suspended sales of new plans, until if and when they can bring their plans into compliance with Washington’s new rules (LifeMap had a similar suspension of new plan sales in late 2018, after the state’s new rules first took effect; they resumed sales in April 2019, but then suspended them again in late 2020).
+As of late 2020, LifeMap indefinitely suspended sales of new plans, in order to bring their plans into compliance with Washington’s new rules.
+The insurer resumed sales in June 2021.
+(LifeMap had a similar suspension of new plan sales in late 2018, after the state’s new rules first took effect; they resumed sales in April 2019, but then suspended them again in late 2020.)

 Read more about short-term health insurance in Washington State.

 As of June 2021, there were 1,424,344 Washington residents with Medicare coverage, amounting to about 18% of the state’s population.
 Most Washington Medicare beneficiaries are eligible for Medicare due to age, but 12% are under the age of 65 and eligible for Medicare because of a disability.

 You can read about Medicare in Washington, including the state’s robust consumer protections for Medigap enrollees, as well as details about Medicare Advantage and Medicare Part D plans in Washington.